FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Experiments

 \subsection{Experiments Setup}

-\textbf{Dataset.} To comprehensively evaluate the performance of our method against other baselines, we select seven graph datasets.
-Our experiments are conducted on three small-scale citation networks (Cora, CiteSeer, PubMed) \citep{yang2016revisiting}, two medium-scale user-item datasets (Amazon Computers, Amazon Photo), and two medium-scale co-authorship networks (Coauthor CS, Coauthor Physics)~\citep{shchur2018pitfalls}.
+\textbf{Dataset.} To comprehensively evaluate the performance of our method against other baselines and ensure its scalability across different graph scales, we select eight graph datasets.
+Our experiments are conducted on three small-scale citation networks (Cora, CiteSeer, PubMed)~\cite{yang2016revisiting}, two medium-scale user-item datasets (Amazon Computers, Amazon Photo), two medium-scale co-authorship networks (Coauthor CS, Coauthor Physics)~\cite{shchur2018pitfalls}, and one large-scale graph (ogbn-arxiv).
 Detailed descriptions of these datasets and the proportions of the train/validation/test splits are presented in Table~\ref{table:datasetSplit}.

-To simulate realistic federated graph learning scenarios, we apply two community detection algorithms, Metis\citep{karypis1998fast} and Louvain\citep{blondel2008fast}, to split each dataset into 20 clients.
+To simulate realistic FGL scenarios, we apply two community detection algorithms, Metis\cite{karypis1998fast} and Louvain\cite{blondel2008fast}, to split each dataset into 20 clients.
 These splits are used for federated graph training.
 For several representative datasets and both community detection algorithms, the label distributions across clients are illustrated in Fig.~\ref{fig:datasetSplit}.